About

 My name is Noah.

-I’m a self-taught adventure and landscape photographer living on the island of Oʻahu with my miniature dachshund, Eleanor!
+I’m a self-taught outdoor photographer and writer on the Island of Oʻahu, living with my miniature dachshund, Eleanor!

-At home in Hawaiʻi, I’m always looking for great ways to give back, and I’ve been thrilled by the overwhelming support as I continue to tell others about our native landscapes with my ever-growing native Hawaiian plant post.
+At home in Hawaiʻi, I’m always looking for great ways to give back, and I’ve been amazed by the overwhelming support as I continue to tell others about our native landscapes with my ever-growing native Hawaiian plant article.
 Working on this post has continually been one of my favorite things about this blog.

 Noah